* Reckitt seen getting good price for business

 London-listed Reckitt said in April it was reviewing options for the unit, which includes French's mustard and Frank's RedHot sauce, to cut its debt following the $16.6 billion purchase of baby formula maker Mead Johnson.
-That acquisition added a new product line and boosted its business in developing markets and the United States.

 The sale, announced late on Tuesday, will reduce Reckitt's net debt to EBITDA ratio to 3.3 times from 4.1 times.
 It will also enable it to focus more closely on its consumer health and home brands, which include Durex condoms and Mucinex cold medicine.